ymuv1/QuantumOptics.jl/docs/source/documentation/quantumobjects/states.rst

     y = Bra(basis, [0,1,0])
     x + y # Error!

-Many of the often used states are already implemented in the various specific quantum systems, e.g. :jl:func:`spinup` for spins. :jl:func:`basisstate` is defined for every basis.
+Many of the commonly used states are already implemented in the specific quantum systems, e.g. :jl:func:`spinup` for spins or :jl:func:`coherentstate` for systems described by a fock basis.
+The :jl:func:`basisstate` function is defined for every basis and is used to generate the i-th basis-state of this basis.

 All expected arithmetic functions like \*, /, +, - are implemented::